Murder of Farkhunda Malikzada: Protests

 On 23 March, hundreds of women protested the attack, demanding that the government prosecute those responsible for Farkhunda's murder.
 The protest was organized by Solidarity Party of Afghanistan and residents of Kabul.
 Farkhunda's murder has also become a rallying point for women's rights activists in Afghanistan.
 On 24 March, thousands of people protested the attack in front of the Afghan Ministry of Justice in Kabul.
 On 27 April, Leena Alam and her co- actors re-enacted the attack during a protest in Kabul, in what Afghan observers called an unprecedented case of a public theatrical performance commemorating a woman's murder.

-Official response in Afghanistan
+Government of Afghanistan

 Afghan president Ashraf Ghani ordered an investigation into the incident and, in a statement released by his office, condemned the "act of extreme violence".
 He described the killing as "heinous".
 He also said that Farkhunda's murder revealed that Afghanistan's police were too focused on the Taliban insurgency in the country and not focused enough on local policing.